krishseyon02/Assignment2/README.md

 ## Overview

-This assignment will involve creating three Shell scripts for the Board games dataset, which will use Unix tools covered in this unit and/or calls to other Shell scripts
+This assignment will involve creating three Shell scripts for the Board games dataset, which will use Unix tools covered and/or calls to other Shell scripts

 The three main scripts:
 - `empty_cells`: Find out the number of empty cells per column in the raw data